lipemat/wp-unit/README.md

 #### Network Options

 Setting a wp_tests_options value may also be used to set a network option.
-Set test options like normal and they will automatically replace network option values as well.
+Set test options like normal, and they will automatically replace network option values as well.
 ```php
 <?php
 $GLOBALS['wp_tests_options'][ 'site_name' ] = 'Example Site Name';